Suitable for gas, oil and solid fuel appliances with temperatures up to 750 degrees C.

 You should not install a piece of Black Stove Pipe within 3 times the diameter of the flue from combustible material, e.g. wood, plaster boards, etc.

-A 5 inch (125mm) diameter piece of Black Stove Pipe should be 15 inches (375mm) away from combustible materials.
+A 6 inch (150mm) diameter piece of Black Stove Pipe should be 450mm away from combustible materials.